melvinkj/Tucil3_13521052_13521100/README.md

 # Finding Most Optimal Path using UCS and A* Algorithm
-## Tugas Kecil 3 - Strategi Algoritma 2022/2023
-Tugas Kecil Mata Kuliah IF2211 Strategi Algoritma 2023 - Path Finder
+Tugas Kecil 3 Mata Kuliah IF2211 Strategi Algoritma 2023 - Path Finder

 ## **Table of Contents**
 * [General Information](#general-information)